 - Birth of a child and to care for the newborn within one year of birth

 - The placement of a child for adoption or foster care with the employee

 - To care for the employee’s spouse, child or parent who has a serious health condition

 - A serious health condition that makes the employee unable to perform the essential functions of the job

 - Any qualifying exigency arising out of the fact that the employee’s spouse, son, daughter, or parent is a covered military member on covered active duty

 Eligible employees are also entitled to twenty-six (26) weeks of leave during a single 12 month period to care for a covered servicemember with a serious injury or illness if the eligible employee is the servicemember’s spouse, son, daughter, parent, or next of kin.

 The FMLA prohibits any discrimination or retaliation against an employee for taking the allowed leave.
 It further prohibits any interference by the employer in the taking of the leave.
 An employee who takes approved FMLA leave is entitled to reasonable job protection.
 However, the employee will not have job protection if the termination of employment is for a lawful reason and would have occurred even if the leave had not been taken.

 The FMLA requires that a covered employer notify the employee of the possible availability of FMLA leave if the employer becomes aware that the employee may qualify for such leave.
-If your employer is denying your employee rights as outlined by the FMLA, enlist the aid of a qualified FMLA Attorney.
+If your employer is denying your employee rights as outlined by the FMLA, enlist the aid of our qualified FMLA lawyers at Rossman Law Group.
 Our team has considerable experience representing clients whose time-off entitlements have been refused.
 As FMLA lawyers, we will work with you to hold your employer accountable for FMLA violations, and we will ensure that you are appropriately compensated for the inconvenience.
-Contact Rossman Law group today to speak with an FMLA attorney who can help.
+Contact Rossman Law group today to speak with an FMLA lawyer in Idaho who can help.